 The Board of Directors is currently made up of ten (10) directors out of twelve (12) having no participation, relationship or business ties with the Company, its subsidiaries or principal shareholder, which would affect the status of such member as an independent member under the definition of Multilateral Instrument 52-110 "Audit Committees", the whole as disclosed hereafter.
-In determining independent directors, the Corporate Governance Committee has referred to the following definition.
-Based on the information provided by the directors by way of a questionnaire, it has identified those who have no direct or indirect relationship with the Company or any of its subsidiaries that could, in the view of the Committee, reasonably be expected to interfere with the exercise of a director's independent judgment, the whole as defined in National Instrument 58-101 "Disclosure of Corporate Governance Practices" and Multilateral Instrument 52-110 "Audit Committees".
+In determining independent directors, the Corporate Governance Committee has referred to the following definition: Based on the information provided by the directors by way of a questionnaire, it has identified those who have no direct or indirect relationship with the Company or any of its subsidiaries that could, in the view of the Corporate Governance Committee, reasonably be expected to interfere with the exercise of a director's independent judgment, the whole as defined in National Instrument 58-101 "Disclosure of Corporate Governance Practices" and Multilateral Instrument 52-110 "Audit Committees".
 These qualifications of the directors are reviewed and approved by the Board of Directors.
 The Company is of the opinion that the presence of the existing ten (10) independent directors more than adequately reflects the investment of minority shareholders in the Company.
-Moreover, the independent directors have the opportunity to meet without Management and without the Chairman of the Board following each Board meeting and as requested.
+With the election of the eleven (11) proposed nominees at the Meeting, the Board of Directors would be composed of 9 independent directors, who continue to adequately reflect the investment of minority shareholders.
+Moreover, the independent directors have the opportunity to meet without Management and without the Chairman of the Board following each Board meeting and as may be requested.

-- As the executive Chairman of the Board of the Company, Mr. Emanuele (Lino) Saputo is not an independent director. - As President and Chief Executive Officer of the Company, Mr. Lino A. Saputo, Jr. is not an independent director. - Mr. André Bérard is an independent director. - Mr. Lucien Bouchard is an independent director. - Mr. Pierre Bourgie is an independent director. - Mr. Frank A. Dottori is an independent director.
+- As the executive Chairman of the Board of the Company, Mr. Emanuele (Lino) Saputo is not an independent director. - As President and Chief Executive Officer of the Company, Mr. Lino A. Saputo, Jr. is not an independent director. - Mr. André Bérard is an independent director. - Mr. Lucien Bouchard is an independent director.

-- Mr. Anthony M. Fata is an independent director. - Mr. Jean Gaulin is an independent director. - Mr. Tony Meti is an independent director. - Mrs. Caterina Monticciolo is an independent director. - Mrs. Patricia Saputo is an independent director. - Mr. Louis A. Tanguay is an independent director.
+- Mr. Pierre Bourgie is an independent director. - Mr. Frank A. Dottori is an independent director. - Mr. Anthony M. Fata is an independent director. - Mr. Jean Gaulin is an independent director. - Mr. Tony Meti is an independent director. - Mrs. Caterina Monticciolo is an independent director. - Mrs. Patricia Saputo is an independent director. - Mrs. Patricia saputo is an independent director. - Mr. Louis A. Tanguay is an independent director.

-INDEPENDENT DIRECTOR'S MEETINGS
+INDEPENDENT DIRECTORS' MEETINGS

-The independent members of the Board have an opportunity to meet without Management after each meeting of the Board of Directors and of its Committees.
-During fiscal 2010, following each Board meeting, independent members of the Board held a meeting at which Management was not present.
-The Corporate Governance Committee and the Audit Committee are composed solely of independent members and respectively held five (5) and six (6) meetings without Management.
+The independent members of the Board have an opportunity to meet without Management after each meeting of the Board of Directors and of its committees.
+During fiscal 2011, following each Board meeting, independent members of the Board held a meeting at which Management was not present.
+The Corporate Governance Committee and the Audit Committee are composed solely of independent members and, respectively, held four (4) and six (6) meetings without Management during fiscal 2011.